 Yes.
 The inflammation of the abdominal lining is painful, and the pressure on organs causes significant discomfort.
 The “penguin stance” is a posture adopted specifically to relieve pain and pressure.

-Egg binding is an acute emergency where a hard egg is physically stuck near the vent; it kills in hours.
-Egg peritonitis is a chronic condition where yolk leaks internally; it kills over days or weeks.
+Egg binding is an acute emergency where a hard egg is physically stuck near the vent.
+It kills in hours if not resolved.
+Egg peritonitis is a chronic condition where yolk leaks internally.
+It kills over days or weeks.
+Both require veterinary attention, but the urgency and treatment differ substantially.

-No. Even with perfect care, high-production breeds (like Leghorns or ISA Browns) are genetically prone to reproductive failure as they age.
+No. Even with perfect care, high-production breeds are genetically prone to reproductive failure as they age.

 Surgery (salpingohysterectomy) is the only potential “cure” but carries high risk.
-For a beloved pet, it may be worth it, but for a production bird, the cost ($500-$1,500+) usually outweighs the benefit.
+For a beloved pet, it may be worth it, but for a production bird, the cost ($500 to $1,500+) usually outweighs the benefit.

 A red comb indicates reproductive hormones are still active.
 It can be misleading, making you think she is healthy when she is actually critically ill.